femmestem/Showcase/README.markdown

 ## What is Showcase?
-Showcase is an open-source framework for quickly generating a portfolio web site to showcase your projects with image slideshow galleries, link to GitHub repository, and integrated blog that supports embedded code.
+Showcase is an open-source framework for quickly generating and deploying a portfolio web site to showcase your projects with slideshow image galleries, links to GitHub/BitBucket repositories, and an integrated blog that supports embedded code snippets.
 It's easy to use, with a collection of rake tasks to simplify development.

-It's written in semantic HTML5, pre-styled with a clean, mobile-friendly theme that's also highly customizable.
+It's written in semantic HTML5, and pre-styled with a clean, responsive theme that's readily deployable yet highly customizable.
 Best of all, it's built on top of Jekyll -- since GitHub Pages are powered by Jekyll, your site is ready to deploy in minutes, for free.

-### Portfolio Features
+### Features
-Want to showcase your design skills in a separate portfolio from your site builds and web apps?
-This framework supports multiple portfolios.
+Want a portfolio that dynamically creates webpages for every project in its folder?
+How about showcasing your design projects, code projects, photography projects, etc. in separate portfolios?
+You'll love Showcase.

-1. **Multiple portfolio support** and as many projects per portfolio as you want
+1. **Multiple portfolio support** with as many projects per portfolio as you want.
-2. **Project page layouts with slideshow gallery** using the SlickJS image carousel library
+2. **Project page templates with built-in slideshow gallery** that automatically loads images stored in the project's image folder.
-3. **Projects have dedicated image gallery folders** to easily manage project-specific images like app demo screenshots, mock-ups, etc.
-4. **Third-party integration is simple** with built-in support for GitHub Repositories and Google Analytics
-5. **Compatible with Octopress themes** that use the classic directory structure

-### Blog Features
-1. **Posts and Drafts** plus site preview with and without drafts
-2. **Publish or Unpublish multiple posts at once** with a single rake task
+3. **Blog integration using Octopress 2.0/Jekyll** plus added features: draft and published post mode, rake commands to publish and unpublish multiple posts at once, and site preview with and without drafts.
-3. **Third-party integration** with built-in support for Disqus Comments and social media sharing (Twitter, Facebook, Delicious, Pinboard)
+4. **Third-party integration is simple** with built-in support for GitHub repositories, Google Analytics, Disqus Comments and social media sharing (Twitter, Facebook, Delicious, Pinboard).
+5. **Customizable, with community-driven plugins** built for and by Octopress 2.0 and Jekyll users.
+See available [plugins](https://github.com/imathis/octopress/wiki/3rd-party-plugins).

 ## Quickstart